FurtunaVictor-Andrei/SubscriptionTask/DECISIONS.md

 2. I also find unclear whether the cancel button should refund the money paid or just strip the Premium title, I chose just to take away the Premium title

+**Trade-offs**

+I had to chose between only testing with Postman or having a GUI for testing.
+I chose to also make a GUI because this way I could represent what was in my mind when I started this task as testing with Postman seemed to simple.

 **Storage Choice**

 For storage I chose RAM memory because I did not want to fill sql tables with testing